 He used the office until 1940 after which time it was used as a holding cell for the police, CBS’s executive offices, before being left empty and abandoned until it reopened as a public cocktail bar in 1999.
 You can even see Campbell’s original safe, his name engraved on it, under the fireplace.

 To reflect this beautiful history, the cocktail menu harks back to the Jazz Age, with new takes on classics, like the amazing Prohibition Punch – a fish-bowl-sized serving of passion fruit juices, Appleton Rum and Gran Gala, topped with Moet & Chandon!
 One is all you’ll need!

 Update: Since I visited, the bar has been renovated and reopened as the Campbell Bar, according to this New York Times article.

-Find The Campbell Apartment inside Grand Central Station, 15 Vanderbilt Avenue.
+Find The Campbell Bar inside Grand Central Station, 15 Vanderbilt Avenue.

 All photos by me, Ellie Seymour.